Toffee35/nixos-config/README.md

 ## System Overview

 - **Device:** Laptop with Intel graphics and NVIDIA GT 650M.
 - **Drivers:** Using NVIDIA drivers version 470.
-Since Wayland is unstable with NVIDIA, I use Xorg, specifically the **Qtile** window manager.
+Since Wayland is unstable with NVIDIA, I use Xorg, specifically the **Dwm** window manager.
 - **DPI:** The X server DPI is fixed at 92.
 - **Display Manager:** SDDM with the *Astronaut* theme.
 - **Bluetooth:** Although my laptop supports Bluetooth, NixOS selects incorrect drivers for my model, so I had to enable the `enableAllFirmware` option.